-4.1 First scenario: iterated announcement of Rationality
+4.1.
+First scenario: iterated announcement of Rationality

 Here is a procedural line on Backwards Induction as a rational process.
 We can take BI to be a process of prior off-line deliberation about a game by players whose minds proceed in harmony, though they need not communicate in reality.
-The treatment that follows was proposed by van Benthem (2007) (which mainly deals with strategic games), and studied in much greater detail by van Benthem and Gheerbrant (2010).
+The treatment that follows was proposed by [22] (which mainly deals with strategic games), and studied in much greater detail by [85].

-As we saw in Section 3, public announcements $!\varphi$ saying that some proposition φ is true transform an epistemic model \mathcal{M} into its submodel $\mathcal{M}{|\varphi}$ whose domain consists of just those worlds in M that satisfy φ .
+As we saw in Section 3, public announcements saying that some proposition $\varphi$ is true transform an epistemic model $\mathcal{M}$ into its submodel $\mathcal{M}{|\varphi}$ whose domain consists of just those worlds in M that satisfy $\varphi$ .
 Now the driving assertion for the Backwards Induction procedure is the following assertion.
 It states essentially the notion of Rationality discussed in our static analysis of Section 1.
 As before, at a turn for player i, a move a is dominated by a sibling b (a move available at the same node) if every history through a ends worse, in terms of i's preference, than every history through b: